Simulating Exceptional Non-Hermitian Metals with Single-Photon Interferometry

 For our experiment, we adopt the construction

-to generate the functions $f_1$ and $f_2$.
+to generate the functions $f_1$ and $f_2$ (such a construction is not unique though).
 First, we solve $f_1$ and $f_2$ using $(p,q)=(3,2)$, and simulate the corresponding NH Hamiltonian with trefoil-knotted ELs [see Fig.~\ref{fig:5}(a)].
-In Figs.~\ref{fig:5}(b-c), we show the measured $\sqrt{|\text{Re}(E^2)|}$ and $\sqrt{|\text{Im}(E^2)|}$ with fixed $k_z=0.65$ (b) and $k_z=0$ (c) as functions of $k_x$ and $k_y$, which agree well with the corresponding theoretical values and reveal the underlying knotted topology of the ELs.
-In this case, the knotted ELs serve as the boundary for the topologically non-trivial open Fermi-Seifert surface defined by $\text{Re}(E)=0$~\cite{CSBB19}.
+In Figs.~\ref{fig:5}(b) and \ref{fig:5}(c), we show the measured $\sqrt{|\text{Re}(E^2)|}$ and $\sqrt{|\text{Im}(E^2)|}$ with fixed $k_z=0.65$ (b) and $k_z=0$ (c) as functions of $k_x$ and $k_y$, which agree well with the corresponding theoretical values and reveal the underlying knotted topology of the ELs.
+In this case, the knotted ELs serve as the boundary for the topologically nontrivial open Fermi-Seifert surface defined by $\text{Re}(E)=0$~\cite{CSBB19}.

 To investigate the robustness of ELs, we introduce a general, symmetry-breaking perturbation $\sum_{i=x,y,z}\delta_i\sigma_i$, where $\delta_i\in \left[0,0.4\right]$ are chosen randomly.
-The experimental data shown in Figs.~\ref{fig:5}(d-f) corresponds to the coefficients $\delta_x=0.3179$, $\delta_y=0.3590$, and $\delta_z=0.2211$.
-With the addition of perturbations, the knotted ELs still exist [see Figs.~\ref{fig:5}(d-f)], while their shapes are slightly deformed compared to those without perturbations.
+The experimental data shown in Figs.~\ref{fig:5}(d)--\ref{fig:5}(f) corresponds to the coefficients $\delta_x=0.3179$, $\delta_y=0.3590$, and $\delta_z=0.2211$.
+With the addition of perturbations, the knotted ELs still exist [see Figs.~\ref{fig:5}(d)--\ref{fig:5}(f)], while their shapes are slightly deformed compared to those without perturbations.
 These observations experimentally confirm and exemplify the robustness of knotted ELs to generic perturbations.

 As a second case of NH model with intrinsic ELs, we adopt the same construction (\ref{eq:construction}), but with $(p,q)=(2,2)$.
 The resulting NH Hamiltonian features ELs with a link geometry [see Fig.~\ref{fig:fig6}(a)].
-The experimentally measured $\sqrt{|\text{Re}(E^2)|}$ and $\sqrt{|\text{Im}(E^2)|}$ with $k_z=\pm k_x$ are shown in Figs.~\ref{fig:fig6}(b-c).
+The experimentally measured $\sqrt{|\text{Re}(E^2)|}$ and $\sqrt{|\text{Im}(E^2)|}$ with $k_z=\pm k_x$ are shown in Figs.~\ref{fig:fig6}(b) and \ref{fig:fig6}(c).
 Similar to the knotted ELs, the linked topology here is also found to be robust to generic perturbations.